balanced/www.balancedpayments.com/contents/index.md

 # These are the 3 column section that are reasonable generic with their format
 Sections:
   - id: payouts
-    title: Easy Payouts
+    title: Payout options
     subTitle: Bank accounts via same-day ACH (Wells Fargo accounts) &nbsp;|&nbsp; Bank accounts via next-day ACH (U.S. only)
     desc: |
-      ### Whether you’re a crowdfunding platform or an online business connecting buyers and sellers, Balanced is the easiest way to issue payouts.
+      ### for stand-alone payouts, crowdfunding platforms, or online businesses connecting buyers and sellers
     subs:
-      - title: ACH bank payouts
+      - title: ACH payouts
         text: |
-          Sellers get paid via ACH the same business day (for Wells Fargo accounts) and next business day for all other U.S. bank accounts.
+          Pay out with same-day ACH for Wells Fargo accounts and next business day for other U.S. bank accounts.

           [Learn more](/payouts)
       - title: Push to card
         text: |
           Issue payouts using only debit card numbers.
-Send money to your customers without collecting bank account information.

           [Learn more](/push-to-card)
       - title: International payments
         text: |
-          The first step is to accept payments in local currencies.
-Payouts and escrow are on the roadmap.
+          International payouts are on the roadmap.
+We’ll start with foreign currency exchange.

           [Learn more](/international-payments)